goacs2python/GOACS2-Module-5-API-Individual-Problem-Set/README.md

-# Module 5 API Individaul Problem Set
+# Module 5 API Individual Problem Set

 Please complete one problem from the Module 5 API Problem Set.
 You will complete an additional problem with the help of a partner.